 Sakura Diaries follows Touma as he prepares for college entrance exams.
 As he’s getting some last minute studying in, a girl arrives at his hotel room acting like a call girl.
 Touma is completely confused, but considers taking advantage of the situation for the sake of losing his virginity to a pretty girl.

-He continues to get more and more tempted as the girl starts stripping down to just her panties and even watches porn with him before inviting him into bed.
+He gets increasingly tempted as the girl starts stripping down to just her panties and even watches porn with him before inviting him into bed.
 He continues to struggle with his decision, but ultimately decides that he wants to save himself for a woman he loves.

 Stopping right there, everything seems all fine and dandy up until this point.
 It’s obvious something is up with this girl, but Touma is too dense to remember her.
 Also, it’s admirable that Touma doesn’t want to just lose his virginity to some random call girl, no matter how attractive she is.